AnggaR96s/Reforestation/README.md

-## How many hipsters does it take to change a lightbulb?
-Oh, it's a really obscure number.
-You've probably never heard of it.
+## Me and my mates are in a band called Duvet.
+We're a cover band.